marcouderzo/CSDemoParser/documentation/autoparse Script Documentation.md

 ### Iterating through the Matches and Calling demoinfogo

 For each player in the `MatchesDict` dictionary, the scripts iterates through the list of matches and searches the corresponding match in the demos folder.
-Then, for each possible SteamID of the current player, it calls the parser as a subprocess:
+Then, for each possible SteamID of the current player, it calls the parser as a subprocess, until the parsing is successful:

 ```
  p = subprocess.run(["demoinfogo", SteamID , demofile])